PikaJew002/Budgeteer/readme.md

 ## Roadmap

  * 4/13/20 - added sorting in monthly bills and paychecks automatically (by paid on in paychecks and day due on in bills)
+ * 5/4/20 - added "Notify when paid" feature to paychecks
  * (Sometime in the future?) - adding functionality to split bills across paychecks within an individual month

 ## License